 The program welcomes applications from individuals who have strong academic records and who have experience and interest in education or related fields.
-To be accepted, applicants must meet the following requirements:
+To be accepted, applicants from outside The University of Tampa must meet the following requirements:

-Entrance Requirements for M.Ed. applicants (applicants must meet at least one of the following criteria):
+Entrance Requirements for M.Ed. applicants from outside The University of Tampa (applicants must meet at least one of the following criteria):

 Transfer Credit Policy